emaemaxd/HitmanGreen/README.md

 • Provide a REST webservice with dependency injection
 • Create a simple client with which to consume the services and provide (basic) functionality for the user
 You will work in four groups.
-Each group will get assigned a topic.
+Each group will get *assigned a topic*.
 In this context you’ll create a small application which uses a MongoDB instance as data storage backend.
 You are allowed to use any platform/driver you like.

 ## Project Size